lunfardo314/lunfardo314.github.io/txdocs/base.md

 }
 ```

-For example, *time lock* constraint, which prevents UTXO from consuming until slot `1000` can be created as Go structure (which implements `Constraint` interface) the following way:
+For example, *time lock* constraint, thet prevents UTXO from being consumed until slot `1000` can be created as a Go object, the following way:
 ```go
 timeLock := ledger.NewTimeLock(1000)
 fmt.Printf("source: %s\n", timelock.Source())